Kaʻena Point, Oʻahu: History

-In Hawaiian, kaena means "the heat".
-The area was named after a brother or cousin of Pele who accompanied her from Kahiki.
-The State of Hawaii has designated the point as a Natural Area Reserve to protect nesting Laysan Albatrosses and wedge-tailed Shearwaters, Hawaiian monk seals, and the fragile (to vehicular traffic) native strand vegetation that has been restored there.

 According to ancient Hawaiian folklore, Kaʻena Point is the "jumping-off" point for souls leaving this world.

 In 1899, the Oahu Railway and Land Company constructed a railway that encompassed 70 miles from Honolulu through Kahuku to transport sugarcane.
 Most of the tracks were destroyed by a tsunami in 1946.
 Parts of them are visible along the Ka'ena Point Trail.

 Ecology

 Ka'ena Point sustains an ecosystem that is home to many native Hawaiian plants and animals.